KunalChoudhary521/Angular-SpringMVC/README.md

 After the directory structure is created, ensure that the Angular application is running by executing `ng serve` and browsing to `http://localhost:4200`.

 ## URL routing
 Since Angular application is embedded within Spring MVC project, the UI and API share the same host and port.
-In this project, Spring MVC serves the Angular’s production **"bundle"** instead of files of Angular from the `tour-of-heroes` development directory.
+In this project, Spring MVC serves the Angular’s production **"bundle"** instead of files from the `tour-of-heroes` development directory.

 To create this bundle, run `ng build --prod` in the development directory.
 This command creates a `dist` folder which contains the HTML, CSS and JS files required to run in a production environment.
-The `index.html` file contains a custom HTML element named <app-root></app-root>, which is the root element and the entry-point for the Angular application.
-For reasons that I explain below, I use the Angular CLI to generate the production bundle named `ng-dist` folder under `src/main/webapp` with base href set to `/ui/`.
+The `index.html` file contains a custom HTML element named `<app-root></app-root>`, which is the root element and the entry-point for the Angular application.
+This project uses the Angular CLI to generate the production bundle named `ng-dist` folder under `src/main/webapp` with base href set to `/ui/`.

 For the API, the REST endpoints have a Spring Controller at `/api/heroes` path.
 For the UI, I serve files from the `ng-dist` folder at the `/ui` path using the following configuration
 ```java